Lori Petty

 In 2008, Petty wrote and directed independent drama film The Poker House based on her early life during the 1970s.
-In 2014, she joined the Netflix comedy-drama series, Orange Is the New Black as Lolly Whitehill as a guest star in the second season, and a recurring character in the third, fourth and seventh seasons.
+In 2014, she joined the Netflix comedy-drama series Orange Is the New Black as Lolly Whitehill as a guest star in the second season, and a recurring character in the third, fourth and seventh seasons.

 Early life

 Petty, the eldest of three children, was born in Chattanooga, Tennessee, the daughter of a Pentecostal minister.
 She had a difficult upbringing after her mother left her abusive father and became addicted to drugs and became a sex worker, which left the young Petty responsible for her younger sisters.
 Petty graduated from North High School in Sioux City, Iowa in 1981.
 She worked in Omaha, Nebraska as a graphic designer for several years before pursuing acting.

 Career

 Petty got her break playing a terrorist named Skunk on the ABC daytime soap opera All My Children in 1985.
 She later made guest starring appearances on television series such as The Equalizer, The Twilight Zone, Head of the Class, Miami Vice and Freddy's Nightmares.
 In 1987 she starred in the made-for-television horror film Bates Motel.
 The following year she appeared in the made-for-television movie Police Story: Monster Manor, and was regular cast member in the short-lived comedy series, The Thorns.
 In 1989, Petty co-starred in the made-for-television movie Perry Mason: The Case of the Musical Murder and from 1989 to 1990 was regular cast member in the Fox crime drama, Booker.

 In 1990, Petty made her film debut as Robin Williams's wannabe fashion designer girlfriend in the dark comedy Cadillac Man.
 The following year, Petty played the surfer who taught Keanu Reeves how to surf in the 1991 action thriller Point Break directed by Kathryn Bigelow.
-In 1992, Petty starred in the sports comedy-drama film, A League of Their Own directed by Penny Marshall starring opposite Tom Hanks, Geena Davis, and Madonna.
+In 1992, Petty starred in the sports comedy-drama film, A League of Their Own directed by Penny Marshall starring opposite Tom Hanks, Geena Davis and Madonna.
 The film was a critical and commercial success, grossing over $132.4 million worldwide.
 The following year she went to star in the family drama film Free Willy.
 Released on July 16, 1993, the film received positive attention from critics and was a commercial success, grossing $153.7 million from a $20 million budget.
-Later that year, Petty had supporting role in the romantic drama film Poetic Justice directed by John Singleton.
+Later that year, Petty appeared in the urban romantic drama film Poetic Justice directed by John Singleton, in a movie being viewed during the film.
 In 1994 she starred in the police drama film The Glass Shield.
 It received positive reviews but was released only in selected theaters.
 Also in 1994, Petty starred in the comedy film In the Army Now.
 It was universally panned by critics but grossed $28,881,266 at the box office.